bertmelis/espMqttClient/index.md

 You can disconnect from the broker by calling `disconnect()`.
 If you do not force-disconnect, the client will first send the remaining messages that are in the queue and disconnect afterwards.
 During this period however, no new incoming PUBLISH messages will be processed.

-You can use the [editor on GitHub](https://github.com/bertmelis/espMqttClient/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # API Reference

 ```cpp